Cutting DuckDB Storage in Half with SciPy-Style Sparse Arrays

 September 21, 2025

-It was pretty exciting to discover that nearly three-quarters of our storage volume was comprised of near-zero float32s.
+I was surprised to discover that nearly three-quarters of our storage was near-zero float32s — and motivated to take advantage of this sparsity.

 Background

-At Sturdy Statistics, we work with sparsity inducing hierarchical mixture models for unsupervised and semi-supervised text organization.
-These models are extensions of topic models, with the ability to add arbitrary levels of hierarchy, additional branches, and embed metadata into the structure of the graph.
-Our models learn a set of high level “topics” from the data, and then annotates the original data with these high level topics.
-We use DuckDB to store this data in a tabular structure at the paragraph and document level.
+At Sturdy Statistics, we build sparsity-inducing hierarchical mixture models for unsupervised and semi-supervised text organization.
+These models are extensions of topic models, with the ability to add arbitrary levels of hierarchy or additional branches, and to embed metadata into the structure of the graph.
+Our models learn a set of high level “topics” from the data, and then annotate the original data with these high level topics.
+We use DuckDB to store topic annotations at the paragraph and document level.

-Because we explicitly model the power-law behavior of text data, our priors adapt to a rich-get-richer scheme.
-This has the really nice side effect of enforcing sparsity.
+Because we explicitly model the power-law behavior of text data, our priors adopt a rich-get-richer scheme.
+Consequently, most topic activations are near zero.
+That means our data is inherently sparse — and ripe for storage optimization.
 There are a number of analytical benefits to this sparsity, but for the purpose of this post, the primary benefit is some sweet storage and speed wins.

 Sparsity